Lightnet/nextapireactforum/README.md

 ## bugs:
 - no check for access
 - odd delete post not fully delete forum.
+- database setup error not async or load correctly.

 ## prefix guild:
   Those are just prototype idea base on real life to keep it simple to genre types.